 Imagine if there was a way for talented lawyers to practice corporate law with world-class clients and still achieve true flexibility.
 Lawyers desiring to continue practicing at a high level while also pursuing other passions or needing to practice remotely would enjoy access to the best of both worlds.
 The good news is that this opportunity already exists.

 At Ontra, we offer corporate lawyers with BigLaw experience the opportunity to set their own hours and choose their homebase.
-As a result, our legal partners have accomplished some pretty spectacular goals on the side, while being engaged and motivated to provide exceptional service and legal work to Fortune 500 customers.
+As a result, our legal network members have accomplished some pretty spectacular goals on the side, while being engaged and motivated to provide exceptional service and legal work to Fortune 500 customers.